Think with Enlab

 Several Ways to Manage the Environment Settings in .net Core (with Code Example)

 Let's try something advanced!
-Suppose that your application needs to send emails using SMTP and there are different configurations for each environment.
-What you can do is to store the SMTP configuration in appsettings files as below:
+Suppose that your application needs to send emails using SMTP, and there are different configurations for each environment.
+What you can do is store the SMTP configuration in the appsettings files as below:

 appsettings.Staging.json file: